ksu-cs-textbooks/cis308/content/0-chapter/0_2-usingGit.md

 ## Add code and test

 Add the necessary programming files to your project.
-You can add a file in VS Code by clicking your project name under "Explorer", and then clicking the icon labeled "New File".
+You can add a file in VS Code by clicking your project name under "Explorer", and then clicking the icon labeled "New File" (it looks a piece of paper with a plus sign).
 Type the name of your new file and hit Enter to save it:

 ![add file](/images/vsCodeAddFile.png)